(Last Updated on February 17, 2025)

 Quick Tip: If you take yours outside, the white surface is blinding in direct sunlight, so you may want to keep it in the shade.

-We’ve used our whiteboard for writing quick drafts, dictating narrations, working out math problems, sketching diagrams, and occupying the toddler by tracing her body outline 150,492 times and letting her erase it.
+We seriously use whiteboards in our homeschool on a daily basis!
+We’ve used them for writing quick drafts, dictating narrations, working out math problems, sketching diagrams, and occupying the toddler by tracing her body outline 150,492 times and letting her erase it.

 I specifically recommend a MAGNETIC whiteboard since that essentially doubles the uses of the board.
 Actually, I’d say it more than doubles the potential uses since you can use magnets and dry erase markers at the same time.